matatk/landmarks/README.md

 Landmark regions broadly signpost the areas of a page (e.g. navigation, search, main content and so on).
 They can make navigation considerably easier for people who use the keyboard to navigate and those using assistive technologies such as screen-readers, because they make it much quicker to get an overview and to navigate to (and between) areas of interest.

 If you're an author or developer and want to learn about landmark regions, check out the information below on [why landmarks rock, and how easy they are to put into your site](#learning-about-landmark-regions).
-If you're using HTML5, you probably already have landmarks on your site, but there are some ways to make them even more helpful, as described below.
+If you're using HTML5, you most likely already have landmarks on your site, but there are some ways to make them even more helpful, as described below.

 ## Table of contents